 Loose snus

-Loose snus is a loose powder that is placed under the lip using a tool or using your fingers.
-The amount of snus that is actually placed under the lip is called a “prilla” in Swedish and means a snus portion.
+You use a tool or your fingers to place loose snus, a loose powder, under your lip.
+In Swedish, the amount of snus actually positioned under the lip is referred to as a “prilla”, meaning a snus portion.
 A snus portion typically weighs about one gram, whether you take it loose or buy ready-to-use pre-packed portions.

 Portion snus

-Portion snus, on the other hand, comes pre-portioned in small packets that can be placed directly under the lip.
+On the other hand, you can place portion snus, which comes pre-portioned in small packets, directly under the lip.
 To use snus, simply place it under the upper lip, either in the center or off to one side.
 The user can leave it in for as little as 30 minutes or as long as several hours.
 Snus portions can be original, white or white dry.
-The white and white dry portion pouches are tightly woven to allow less juices to be released at a slower pace, extending the snus experience beyond what can be expected with an original portion, which most resembles a loose snus in portion format.
+Manufacturers tightly weave the white and white dry portion pouches to release juices at a slower pace, extending the snus experience beyond the expected length with an original portion, which closely resembles a loose snus in portion format.

 Conclusion